mtford90/siesta/DOCS.md

 ### init

-`init` is executed on creation of a model instance.
+`init` is executed on creation of a model instance or if a deleted instance is restored via `ModelInstance.prototype.restore`

 ```js
 var Model = Collection.model('Model', {